TerryJCZhang/BeyondMemorization/README.md

 This repo includes `pyproject.toml` and `uv.lock`.
 If you use `uv`, restore from the lockfile.
 Otherwise create a virtualenv and install `requirements.txt`.

 ---

-## Top-level files and folders

-- `commands.sh` — convenience script(s) used for quick local tasks and ad-hoc commands.
-- `requirements.txt` — pip-installable dependencies used for development and experiments.
-- `pyproject.toml`, `uv.lock` — optional tooling and lockfile for reproducible installs.
-- `helpers/` — helper modules for retrieval, parsing, QA generation and prompts.
-- `Main Experiments/` — supporting scripts and notebooks related to large-scale monthly runs.
-- `ValidationExp1-CLOZEusingAbstracts/` — CLOZE validation scripts, sample inputs and notebooks.
-- `ValidationExp2-PerturbedLiveCodeBench/` — LiveCodeBench perturbation and analysis code and notebooks.

----